Kenneth Foster and the Texas Death House

 Kenneth Foster’s time is running out.

-After ten years on death row, the state of Texas is gearing up to kill him on August 30 for a murder he didn’t commit.
-Foster was convicted for the 1996 murder of Michael LaHood Jr., who was shot following a string of robberies, by a man named Mauriceo Brown.
+Kenneth Foster was convicted for the 1996 murder of Michael LaHood Jr., who was shot following a string of robberies, by a man named Mauriceo Brown.
 Brown admitted to the shooting and was executed by lethal injection last year.
-Now Foster faces the same fate.
 So, if Brown was the shooter, what did the 19-year-old Foster do to get a death sentence?
 He sat in his car, 80 feet away, unaware that a murder was taking place.

 Foster was convicted under Texas’s “law of parties,” a twist on a felony murder statute that enables a jury to convict a defendant who was not the primary actor in a crime.
 This can mean sentencing someone to death even if he or she had no proven role in a murder.
 Texas’s law states that “if, in the attempt to carry out a conspiracy to commit one felony, another felony is committed by one of the conspirators, all conspirators are guilty of the felony actually committed, though having no intent to commit it.”
 Defendants, the Texas courts say, can be held responsible for “failing to anticipate” that the “conspiracy”-in Foster’s case, the robberies, for which he was the getaway driver-would lead to a murder.
 Foster’s sentence, death row prisoner Mumia Abu-Jamal recently commented, “criminalizes presence, not actions.”